 Today I am going to share with you a tutorial for making a junk journal to use as an art journal.
-I didn’t buy a single thing for this journal – and that’s pretty cool.
+I didn’t buy a single thing for this journal – and that’s something we can all like about it!

 Some paper scraps, a pair of old blue jeans that don’t fit anyone anymore, and a little time is all it took!
 It’s easy and fun to do, so I hope this tutorial will inspire you to learn how to make your own journal!